-Boliden's planning prices, which are an expression of the anticipated future average prices for approximately 10 years, are presented in Table 4.
+Boliden's planning prices, which are an expression of the anticipated future average prices for approximately 10 years, are presented in Table 5.
+The life of mine plan was designed using 2022 prices and was since recalculated using 2023 prices.
+There have been no other changes to the life of mine plan since 2022.

-Currently the NSR for the mine is of the order of 88 US\$/t and is based on grades, metal prices, process recoveries, penalty elements and concentrate terms (Including smelting and refinery costs).

-The calculations where done based on the costs for the life of mine plan with full years of 2.6Mt production.
+The NSR used for the life of mine plan is of the order of 88 US\$/t and is based on grades, metal prices, process recoveries, penalty elements and concentrate terms (Including smelting and refinery costs).
+The calculations were done based on the costs for the life of mine plan with full years of 2.6Mt production.